raaphiixx/projectx/README.md

 20/04/2025 -> At this point, RT was delete because isn't necessary for this project, some DTOs was also delete.
 The next step will be create a script to remove *TestConfiguration* file.

+04/05/2025 -> Time to populate the Database and change H2 database to PostgreSQL, now our database has 1000 USERS and 10000 POSTS, each user follow 4 another users and each post has 5 likes, the Random library was use to make more natural the Database.

 ## Endpoints

 * **User**